How And When You Can Refinance A Personal Loan

 Can You Refinance A Personal Loan?

 - It can lower your monthly payments.
-If money is a little tight, or you want to free up some cash for another purpose, extending your repayment term can definitely help you lower your monthly payments.
-Spreading out your loan over more months means that your monthly payment amount will drop as you work to balance your budget.
+If money is a little tight, or you want to free up some cash for another purpose, extending your repayment to a longer-term loan can definitely help you lower your monthly payments.
+Spreading out your loan over more months means your monthly payment amount will drop as you work to balance your budget.
 Be aware, though, that you may pay more in interest going this route, because you’ll carry the debt over a longer period of time.

 - You might pay your loan off faster.
 Conversely, if you’re in a good financial place, you can refinance your personal loan to a shorter repayment period.
 That way, you’ll knock out your debt faster and may save money on interest since you’re making payments for a shorter period of time.

 - You can move from a variable interest rate to a fixed interest rate.
-If you currently have a variable interest rate on your personal loan, it can be tricky to factor the payments into your budget because they may change.
+If you currently have a variable interest rate on your personal loan, it can be difficult to budget your monthly payments with the potential for constant market fluctuations.
 By refinancing your personal loan to a fixed interest rate, your monthly payments will be predictable until you pay the loan off.

-When Can You Refinance A Personal Loan?
+How Soon Can You Refinance A Personal Loan?

 How To Refinance A Personal Loan